Puella Magi Madoka Magica: Sales

 The first Blu-ray volume of the series sold 53,000 copies in its first week, 22,000 of which were sold on its first day, breaking the record held by the sixth BD volume of Bakemonogatari.
 The second volume sold 54,000 copies, breaking the first volume's record.
 Each subsequent volume sold over 50,000 copies in their first week.
-As of October 2012, the total sales of BD and DVDs of the series recorded 600,000 copies, which was unusual for a late-night program at that time.
+As of October 2012, the total sales of BD and DVDs of the series exceeded 600,000 copies, which was unusual for a late-night program at that time.
 This was despite controversy over the pricing of the volumes, which some considered to be unfairly high.
 The staff at Japanator stated they could not recommend the volume to their readers due to the prohibitive cost.
 Bertschy concurred, writing that the "limited episode count and high price of entry make the show inaccessible to an audience unwilling to shell out".
 The 2017 compilation album Puella Magi Madoka Magica Ultimate Best ranked at No. 4 on Oricon's weekly albums chart, having sold over 13,500 copies.
 By the end of 2017, Ultimate Best was the 29th best-selling anime CD album of the year.

 Japanese newspaper Nihon Keizai Shimbun reported that Puella Magi Madoka Magica had grossed over ¥40 billion ($400 million) from the sales of related goods within two years of its release.
-A live broadcast of the entire series was streamed on Nico Nico Douga on June 18, 2011, garnering around a million viewers, surpassing the previous streaming audience record of 570,000 held by Lucky Star.
+A live broadcast of the entire series was streamed on Nico Nico Douga on June 18, 2011, garnering around a million viewers and surpassing the previous streaming audience record of 570,000 held by Lucky Star.
 According to Google Zeitgeist, Madoka Magica was the most-searched and fastest-rising search query in the anime category of 2011.